 - MA (Carleton)

 - Jessup Moot (LAWS 2103)

 - Intensive Course - Cross-Border Litigation in an Applied Context (with R. Adler, Winter term) (LAWS 2264)

 Professor Currie is a specialist in the area of international and transnational criminal law, and he teaches a seminar course in this subject.
 His 2010 book, International and Transnational Criminal Law, was shortlisted for the Walter Owen Book Prize for Outstanding Legal Literature in 2011.
-He has authored and co-authored numerous articles and comments in this field and his work has been cited by Canadian courts, including the Supreme Court of Canada.
+He has authored and co-authored numerous articles and comments in this field and his work is regularly cited by Canadian courts, including the Supreme Court of Canada.

 Selected awards & honours

 - 2008 - Dalhousie Law Students’ Society and Alumni Association Award for Excellence in Teaching